remykarem/remykarem.github.io/books-src/cryptography-book/src/preface.md

   - For signing - sender has the private key A, receiver has a public key B.
 - Sender encrypts payload (confidentiality, authenticity) with the public key X.
 - Sender signs payload together with current timestamp (resistance to replay attack) with private key A.

-Definitions:

-- **Integrity** — proof that the item is not altered

-- **Confidentiality/privacy/secrecy** — no one can read (and understand) the message in the item

-- **Authenticity/authentication** — proof that the item comes from a known source

-- **Non-repudiation** — the signer cannot deny that they signed.
-Stronger property that not only provides authenticity but also prevents the sender from denying they sent the message.

-- Randomisation - if there is content encryption, will the same plaintext yield different ciphertexts?

 [https://en.wikipedia.org/wiki/Confusion_and_diffusion](https://en.wikipedia.org/wiki/Confusion_and_diffusion)